-Developmental Evaluation, Explore and Experiment, Impact Measurement, Scaling Impact, Social Enterprise
+Developmental Evaluation, Explore and Experiment, Scaling Impact, Social Enterprise

 London Abused Women's Centre, Pillar NonProfit; Alice Saddy Association; John Howard Society of London & District, London Cross Cultural Learner Centre, Salvation Army Correctional & Justice Services London & Area, Middlesex London Health Unit, London Clay Art Centre, City of London Neighbourhood Children and Fire Services, Mischievous Cat Production Inc. Strategy and Management Consulting, London Community Dental Alliance, Boys and Girls Club of London